isomerpages/govtech-stp/_vaccinated-travel-lane/Vaccinated Travel Lane (VTL) Overview.md

 <div class="content" style="background-color:#edf4fa;">
 <p style="line-height:1.3; font-size:18px; ">Travellers must be fully vaccinated with WHO EUL vaccines (<a href="/health/vtsg" target="_blank">click here for definition</a> of fully vaccinated) at least two weeks before arrival in Singapore. </p>
-<p style="line-height:1.3; font-size:18px; ">Unvaccinated travellers who are 12 and below in this calendar year can travel to Singapore via the VTL if accompanied by a fully vaccinated VTL traveller.</p>
+<p style="line-height:1.3; font-size:18px; ">Unvaccinated travellers who are 12 and below in this calendar year can travel to Singapore via the VTL (Air) if accompanied by a fully vaccinated VTL (Air) traveller.</p>
 </div>

 <input type="checkbox" id="title2" />